 The 4 Banks Accounts You Should Have For Your Business And Your Personal Planning

-I know this seems like the absolute basics of planning, but trust me when I say it has a huge impact on your appetite and ability to plan in other areas.
+We know that this may seem like a Business Lesson 101, but trust us when we say it has a huge impact on your ability to plan in other areas.

 So how many should you have and why?